shanielh/meta/docs/manager-readme.md

 programming and reviews - my screen / WhatsApp / Slack / SMS are not a private place.
 If we’re not in the same place, you can always call me, I might not always answer - as I don’t expect from you to always be available.

-My definition of “Done” is defined by the task orientation:

-* Bug or customer request (e.g. for POC) - it’s not done until it’s not deployed
-* Development - merged to develop and deployed before the end of the sprint (it’s up to you deploy it)

-## 1:1s

 These meetings are there to give you dedicated time and place to ask and talk about anything.